fastrgv/RufasSlider/README.md

 ### AutoSolvers Note

 The slowest of the bunch is in FlatAZ, which can take up to 10 seconds to solve a level 5 shuffle.
-When it is done, it will countdown the remaining steps toward a solution as you continue to press the "="-key
+When it has finished, it will countdown the remaining steps toward a solution as you continue to press the "="-key

 --------------------------------------